RossDickinson/NLP-Project-Multi-Class-Hotel-Review-Text-Classification/README.md

 Converting from five classes to three classes was justified due to the prominent similarities between the vocabulary in classes one and two, and four and five, respectively.
 However, reducing the class load induced an imbalanced dataset.
 In order to compensate for this class imbalance, the concept of balanced class weights was integrated into the ML models.

 The purpose of integrating class weights was to reduce the bias bound by the ML models.
-Models tend to learn the features of the majority class well because there is more data the model can learn from, hence impeding a bias in favor of the majority class and against the minority classes.
+Models tend to learn the features of the majority class well because there is more data that the model can learn from, hence impeding a bias in favor of the majority class and against the minority classes.
 Classes were coupled with an associated class weight to instruct the deep learning models during the training phase to penalize the misclassification made by the minority class by a higher weight than that of the majority classes.

 <img src="https://user-images.githubusercontent.com/64614298/145258783-445f4da9-51e7-4997-89cc-3e65fad8d169.png" alt="drawing" width="600" class="center"/>